 The websites above claim many hotels in the town are accessible.
 They may be by UK standards but disabled/ handicapped overseas visitors should always confirm in advance directly with the hotel of their choice that it has the kind of accessibility they need.

 Regrettably, on their websites many local hotels and guest houses, if they offer accessible rooms for the disabled, do not show they also have Disabled Parking facilities.
 There are no laws requiring them to do so, nor are there any that specify what general criteria they must meet in different types of disablement, such as wheelchair bound or able to use only a modified wet-room shower, not a bath with a shower above it that you have to step over to get in and out.
 Some hotels claim to be fully compliant yet many, if they have any disabled-friendly wet rooms at all, have only one such wet room.
 Other hotels claim they are disability friendly but their disabled rooms often have bathrooms with standard-length tubs not even supplied automatically with a safety tub mat.
 Premier Inn and Holiday Inn are two such hotels.
 Before staying at any hotel all disabled guests should make a point of asking for a disabled room with a wet-room shower.
 Unfortunately for both hotels and the general public, when a person who is not really functionally disabled asks for a disabled room and one is available out of a very limited number, the hotels cannot refuse.
 Such a disabled room is often no longer available to a severely disabled guest.
 Unfortunately, there are no laws in Britain that require a hotel to ask a guest to show appropriate disability identification, as there is in the USA and elsewhere.

 If when you get to a hotel, bring your valid Disabled Parking Card and ask to park in a disabled Parking area.
 If you cannot because someone else who does not have such a badge has parked there, complain to the hotel.
 It keeps a record of all cars parked at the hotel.
-If it will not contact the owner to move the car, then consider cancelling your reservation for cause or making a complaint to your nearest disability group is not enough, most British disability groups will not gripe publicly or try to take it further for fear of losing their local council-funded support or other local funding.
+If it will not contact the owner to move the car, then consider canceling your reservation for cause.
+Merely making a complaint to your nearest disability group is not enough, most British disability groups will not gripe publicly or try to take it further for fear of losing their local council-funded support or other local funding.
 Most UK hotels that have disabled parking in their car parks will not take any action when a non-disabled guest, or one without a Disabled Parking badge comes with a car and parks in that disabled place.